Cosmic Hydrogen and Ice Loss Lines: Escape Mechanism

 If it is the same physical mechanism which breaks the covalent bond that also launches the H-atom into space, then, one can estimate the fly-apart velocity of escaping atom with the following \emph{back-of-envelope calculation} using energy conservation:

 This value ($\sim$20 km/s) falls right within the ballpark of the observed range of ($\sim$10-30 km/s) of the high-speed neutral H-atom outflow observed on several exoplanets~\citep{Zhang2022,Zhang2023}.
 This is a first piece of supportive evidence towards our hypothesis of escape due to \emph{molecular dissociation}.
+This is a \emph{molecular catapult}.

 The discussion here also applies to hydrogen atom sourcing from the dissociation of other hydrides X-H such as H$_2$O molecule.
-However, in those scenarios, due to the heavy mass of X compared to H and \emph{conservation of momentum}, the single H-atom after dissociation would carry away most of the kinetic energy.}
+However, in those scenarios, due to the heavy mass of X compared to H and \emph{conservation of momentum}, the single H-atom after dissociation would carry away most of the kinetic energy. }